ThilinaHewagama/AI-Ready-Source-Code-Compiler/Examples/Automator_Quick_Action_Instructions.md

    - Save the Quick Action with a meaningful name, such as "AI Ready - iOS".

 Now, you can use this Quick Action from the Finder.
 Right-click any folder, go to the "Quick Actions" menu, and select the name of your Quick Action.
 It will execute the script inside the selected folder and create the `full_source_code.txt` file with the concatenated source files.

-Let me know if you need any more assistance!